 Why Every Smart Building Needs a Sensor in Every Luminaire

 Today, most facility managers are looking to increase building efficiencies while also preparing for the Internet of Things (IoT).
 Maintaining or increasing building efficiencies is no small task in its own right.
-When you add the impending explosion of IoT and smart building applications that ‘every facility manager should be prepared for and leverage’, the knowledge level and number of decisions required by facility management increases exponentially.
+When you add the impending explosion of IoT and smart building applications that ‘every facility manager should be prepared for’, the knowledge level and number of decisions required by facility management increases exponentially.
 What IoT applications should you launch and what infrastructure will need to be in place to support them?

 Let’s cut through some of the clutter and focus on technology that will help increase building efficiencies today and set you up for smart building applications tomorrow: wireless integrated sensors that are individually addressable as part of a larger networked lighting system.